bwsw/moebius/doc/contrib/broom.md

 1. Utilize all CPU cores on heavy services.
 2. Implement slow query processing (for example slow database response) without additional asynchronous code.

-If you just need to balance traffic among several Moebius and can install HA-Proxy then better use regular HA-Proxy rather than Broom, because it utilizes less system resources and achieves better performance, but If you need "pure" solution, use Broom.
+If you just need to balance traffic among several Moebius and can install HAProxy then better use regular HA-Proxy rather than Broom, because it utilizes less system resources and achieves better performance, but If you need "pure" solution, use Broom.

 ## Status